wso2/product-is/docs/CONTRIBUTING.md

       •	xercesImpl
       •	xml-apis
       •	commons-lang
-  5. While running the application we have faced many issues like missing files and plugins.
-To resolve these issues, we have used the binary distribution zip file, which is created after building the product.
+  5. You may face issues like missing files and plugins while running the application.
+To resolve these issues, you can use the binary distribution zip file which will be created after building the product.
 For this we have set the {carbon.home} value in the arguments as the path of binary distribution folder, which is created after building the code in product-is folder at below location
            {product-is\modules\distribution\target}